Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 If not specified otherwise during authorization, Braspag will process your transaction through the flow `FraudAnalysis.Sequence` _AuthorizeFirst_, `FraudAnalysis.SequenceCriteria` _OnSuccess_, `FraudAnalysis.VoidOnHighRisk` _false_ and `FraudAnalysis.CaptureOnLowRisk` _false_.

-## Creating a Transaction with Cybersource Fraud Analysis
+## Implementing Cybersource Fraud Analysis

 For CyberSource fraud analysis to be performed during a credit card transaction, you must supplement the authorization agreement with the "FraudAnalysis", "Cart", "MerchantDefinedFields" and "Travel (only for airline tickets)" nodes.